-To allow time for study, the exam and assessment will be scheduled to take place approximately three weeks after you attend the course.
-The dates for the online exam will be confirmed with you on the day of the course.
+To allow time for study, the exam & assessment will be scheduled to take place approximately 4 weeks after you attend the course.
+Dates will be confirmed with you on the day of the course.

-- Online multiple choice exam 2hr (open book).
+- Online multiple choice exam, 40 questions, 1 hour 45 minutes (open book).
 Please note your first attempt at the exam is included in the price of this course.
 Any subsequent resits will incur a fee of £65.

 City & Guilds state that

-“any IET wiring regulations books taken into exams cannot contain the following:
+“any books taken into exams cannot contain the following:

 It is the responsibility of the centre (ETT) to ensure the material in the candidate’s resources cannot unfairly advantage candidates in any way.
 If there is any doubt over the suitability of content the

-publication should not be used and replaced with ‘clean’ regulations.”
-To remove any uncertainty or additional stress to candidates during exams by having to check each page of their book and possibly confoscate their books.
-ETT provide candidates with a clean book containing post- it notes that highlight the key parts within the regulations.
+publication should not be used and replaced with a ‘clean’ publication.”
+To remove any uncertainty or additional stress to candidates during exams by having to check each page of their book and possibly confiscate their books.

 Terms and Conditions